AmosEgel/smuthi/docs/about_smuthi.rst

   - an initial field in form of a plane wave, a beam (currently available: beam with Gaussian xy-profile) or a collection of dipole sources

 Thus, the range of applications spans from scattering by a single particle on a substrate to scattering by several thousand particles inside a planarly layered medium.
-For a number of examplary simulations, see the :doc:`examples<gallery>` section.
+For a number of examplary simulations, see the :doc:`examples<examples>` section.

 Simulation output